 Mr Côté is in great demand as a guest artist at major ballet companies around the world, such as Teatro alla Scala, English National Ballet, The Royal Ballet, American Ballet Theatre, The Mikhailovsky Theatre, The Hamburg Ballet and Stuttgart Ballet.
 He also performed in Kings of the Dance, Gala des Étoiles, Stars of the 21st Century, The Vision of Manuel Legris, Roberto Bolle and Friends, The Hamburg Ballet’s 40th Anniversary Gala and the 44th Annual Nijinsky Gala for Hamburg Ballet Days as well as many other international galas.
 With English National Ballet, he created the role of Gene Kelly in Derek Deane's Strictly Gershwin.

 Mr. Côté is an accomplished choreographer, musician and composer.
 His choreographic works for The National Ballet of Canada include Venom, Enkeli, Dance Me To The End of Love, Body of Work and Being and Nothingness.
-Awards for his choreography include the Audience Choice Award for Best Choreography at The Tenth International Competition for The Erik Bruhn Prize for Enkeli, third prize at Ballet Society Hanover’s 25th International Competition for #24 and a nomination for a Dora Mavor Moore Award for Outstanding Choreography for Fractals.
+Awards for his choreography include the Audience Choice Award for Best Choreography at The International Competition for The Erik Bruhn Prize for Enkeli and third prize at Ballet Society Hanover’s 25th International Competition for #24.
 Mr. Côté debuted his first full-length ballet, Le Petit Prince, during the National Ballet’s 2015/16 season and created Dark Angels in 2017 for the National Arts Centre.
-Most recently in 2018, he created the full-length evening Frame by Frame in collaboration with Robert Lepage.
+Most recently in 2018, he created Frame by Frame, in collaboration with Robert Lepage.

 Guillaume Côté is sponsored through Dancers First by Emmanuelle Gattuso, C.M. and Allan Slaight, C.M.